eiffelcsy/spm-proj/README.md

 ## Production

-Build the application for production:
+Build the application for production.
+Use any one of the following package managers (you don't need to run all of them):

 ```bash
 # npm